Japan planning to extend COVID-19 state of emergency

-The period will most likely be extended until June 20, when the state of emergency in Okinawa Prefecture, declared on Sunday, is scheduled to end.

-In related developments Monday, Osaka Gov. Hirofumi Yoshimura said his government would decide Tuesday whether to ask the central government to keep the state of emergency there in place.
+Osaka on Monday confirmed 216 new daily coronavirus cases, down from 274 logged the previous day.
+Despite the decrease, the occupancy rate of hospital beds for COVID-19 patients in serious condition remained high at a little over 80%.

+Hyogo Prefecture reported 86 infections on Monday, the first time the number fell below 100 in a month and a half, though the seven-day rolling average stood at 183.4.
+The occupancy rate for hospital beds was also high at 77.4%.

-Aichi Gov. Hideaki Omura, meanwhile, offered the view that it would be difficult to lift the emergency as scheduled on May 31.
+Hyogo Gov. Toshizo Ido indicated it would be difficult to end the emergency on the current expiration date.

-The central government will review the results of the infection countermeasures under the current state of emergency to determine if the period should be extended, informed sources said.
+“It would be far from saying the (state of emergency) declaration has borne fruit unless a seven-day rolling average stands far below 100,” Ido said at a news conference.

+The developments in the two western Japan prefectures came as state-run mass COVID-19 vaccination centers opened in Tokyo and Osaka to accelerate the country’s inoculation program, with just two months remaining before the Olympics.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.